Sexual Exploitation and Missing

-It is estimated that in the region of 250,000 reports of missing persons are made to police forces throughout the United Kingdom each year* and 140,000 of these are children.
+It is estimated that there are 320,000 reported incidents of missing persons are made in the United Kingdom each year and almost 190,000 of these are children.*

-The link between Child Sexual Exploitation (CSE) and children and young people going missing is inextricable since going missing can be both a cause and a consequence of being sexually exploited.
+The link between Child Exploitation (CE) and children and young people going missing is inextricable since going missing can be both a cause and a consequence of being sexually exploited.

-At present the Association of Chief Police Officers (ACPO) definitions are as follows:
+At present the Police definitions are as follows:

 Absent – “A person not at a place where they are expected or required to be.”